FlorianSchw/dsClusterAnalysisClient/README.md

 # dsClusterAnalysisClient
-Client-side package for cluster analysis in DataSHIELD.
+Client-side package for cluster analysis in DataSHIELD

 <!-- badges: start -->